cyanzhong/xTeko/README.md

 # Examples

-With these examples you can have a brief understanding what can we do with JSBox, there are all made in JavaScript:
+With these examples you can have a brief understanding for what can we do with JSBox, there are all made in JavaScript:

 ## Get resource from app store